igraph/rigraph_revdep_checks/problems.md

 Checking can be attempted without them by setting the environment variable _R_CHECK_FORCE_SUGGESTS_ to a false value.

-See section ‘The DESCRIPTION file’ in the ‘Writing R Extensions’ manual.
+See section âThe DESCRIPTION fileâ in the âWriting R Extensionsâ manual.
 Status: 1 ERROR
 ```